-No cultural resources were identified.
 No further work is required.
-If archaeological resources are encountered during the course of construction, a qualified archaeologist should be consulted for further evaluation If additional archaeological resources are encountered during the course of construction, a qualified archaeologist should be consulted for further evaluation.
+If archaeological resources are encountered during the course of construction, a qualified archaeologist should be consulted for further evaluation.
+If additional archaeological resources are encountered during the course of construction, a qualified archaeologist should be consulted for further evaluation.